Are VPNs Legal or Illegal? Detailed Guide on VPN Laws

 1. China

-China has set up a great filter that blocks VPNs, known as the Great Firewall.
+In China, only VPNs approved by the Government are legal.
+The Government approves VPNs that provide data logs and backdoor access.
+China has set up a powerful filter, known as the Great Firewall, that blocks VPNs.
 It not only blocks VPN access but also maintains censorship.
-Astrill VPN has the capability of bypassing the Great Firewall and providing access to the users to censored content and apps.
-Astrill VPN does not comply with nor believes in adhering to any of the requirements of the Chinese government, yet it has the capability of working perfectly in China.
+Astrill VPN can bypass the Great Firewall and provide users with access to censored content and apps.
+Astrill VPN does not comply with, nor does it believe in, adhering to any of the requirements of the Chinese government, yet it can still work perfectly in China.

 2. Russia